So, what is SEO?

 When you go to search engines and type “restaurants in California.”
 They go to the list of websites they have collected and show you what’s there.
 They usually list them according to some factors (which we will talk about soon).
 So, you don’t have to go round and round by yourself.

 The problem is that too many websites exist, and only a few could appear on the first page.

 The work of SEO is to put your website or page on this list.
-People hire consultants to achieve this purpose for their websites.
+Business owners hire consultants to achieve this purpose for their websites.

 It’s a lot of work, but it gets better once you understand the foundation of how search engines work.